kaelynn-rose/Earthquake_Detection/README.md

 Plots of model results for the test set:
 <img src="./plots/cnn_pwave_results.png" width="1000"/>

-As shown on the plots above, the model's MSE and MAE for earthquake P-wave arrival time are significantly lower than the baseline.
-The plot of predicted vs. observed P-wave arrival time shows how well the regression model performed visually, with the predictions generally falling around the dashed black line of best fit, though there are some larger outliers.
-In the STEAD training set, P-wave arrival times were mostly limited to 100 sample (1 second) labels, so this model retains this limitation in preciseness to its predictions.
+As shown on the plots above, the model's MSE and MAE for earthquake P-wave arrival time are lower than the baseline.
+The plot of predicted vs. observed P-wave arrival time shows how well the regression model performed visually.
+The predictions generally fall in the vicinity of the dashed black line of best fit, though the true observed values cause a bucketed effect.
+In the STEAD training set, P-wave arrival times were mostly limited to 100 sample (1 second) labels, so this model retains this limitation in its predictions.

 The model loss and mean absolute error of the training and validation set during model training are shown below:
 <img src="./plots/cnn_pwave_training.png" width="700"/>